 Dr. Bal Pawa uses an integrative medicine approach with patients at Vancouver's West Coast Women's Clinic.
 She says by managing chronic stress, we can improve well-being, including immune health.
 Photo: PeopleImages/Getty Images

-As we ride out a second wave of the pandemic, staying up to date on breaking news and ever-changing rules has made it harder than ever to unplug, but one B.C. doctor says switching off may be more important than ever.
+As we ride out yet another wave of the pandemic, staying up to date on breaking news and evolving rules has made it harder than ever to unplug, but one B.C. doctor says switching off may be more important than ever.

 “We always worry about the diets that we eat, but the emotional diet that we feed our mind is so important.
 The tech diet,” says Dr. Bal Pawa, a physician of integrative medicine in Vancouver.

 “We’re noticing that people who are always checking their phone, their nervous system is always revved up — so they’re probably using more cortisol and adrenalin.”

 According to Pawa, excessive stress hormones account for between 75 and 90 per cent of symptoms that bring people to the doctor.